informix/informix-dockerhub-readme/14.10.FC5/informix-innovator-c.md

-# What is  IBM Informix Innovator-C ?
+# What is IBM Informix Innovator-C Edition?

 __IBM Informix Innovator-C__  eliminates the up-front licensing costs of developing popular database functionality for use in production (redistribution requires a separate license).
 The Innovator-C Edition is available on Linux, Windows and Mac platforms and is limited to one core and 2 GB of memory.